Updated: Dec 31, 2020

 Day 4: I highly recommend everyone go to the Polynesian Culture Center.

 I recommend a full day at the Polynesian Culture Center.
 You can stay for the entire day and participate in all the activities at each Polynesian village.
 In the evening there is the option to stay for the dinner and Luau as well as stay for the evening show called Ha Breath of Life.
 Stay for the Dinner/Luau and Ha Breath of Life.
 The entire day is 100% worth it if you’ve never been to Hawaii.
 You’ll learn so much about Hawaii and all the other Polynesian islands.
 If you're staying in Waikiki, there are many tours that will take you to the PCC for the day and will take you back to your hotel after the Ha Breath of Life show.
+Options for packages at the Polynesian Culture Center are below (currently not available during COVID-19)

 Day 5/6: For day 5/6, stay on the West side of Oahu.